 Settle with Mr. Right Now or wait for Mr. Right?

 “Don’t settle for anything less than you deserve.”
-This popular saying that many parents have taught their sons and daughters is being questioned after one study revealed that the secret to a happy, long-lasting relationship is actually, just that, settling.
+This popular saying that many parents have taught their sons and daughters is being questioned after a recent study revealed that the secret to a happy, long-lasting relationship is actually, just that, settling.

 The study included more than 100 men and women who were in relationships for an average of seven and a half years.
 Participants completed a survey that asked them to rate the importance of 27 traits in a perfect partner and to what extent they felt those qualities were present in their partner and themselves.
 They also shared their level of satisfaction and happiness in their relationship.